AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/egnyte-modules.md

 ### Move Folder

-This action module `moves a folder to a different location`.
+This action module moves a folder to a different location.

 You specify the file or folder and where you want to move it.

-The module returns the ID of the  `file or folder` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  file or folder and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.